 Diaries of an American Nomad

+My name is Amanda Lynn Barker.
+I am the writer, content creator, and traveler of Earth Journey with Amanda.
 I call myself a nomad because I don’t know how else to define my lifestyle.
 My housing and my occupation shifts and adapts to navigate changing economic cycles and seasons.
 I am flexible and highly resourceful.
-I know my own land of the continental United States very well.
+I know the continental United States very well.
 I have traveled the freeways, back roads, and train tracks through about 40 of the 50 states.
-My personal feeling is that it should be a right of passage for a young American adult to ride the Greyhound from San Francisco to New York City.
+My personal feeling is that it should be a right of passage for a young American adult to ride the Greyhound bus from San Francisco to New York City.
 See the country, meet the people, learn patience and humility, and by all means, bring a pillow.
 After five days on a crowded bus in the heat of summer with no air conditioning, almost every other minor discomfort is absorbed into the total experience of humanity.

-My grasp of my own country was deep before I ventured over any borders.
+I had already traveled extensively across the US before I ventured over any borders.
 When I was 24, I drove from Humboldt County, California, to Vancouver, Canada, for two days.
-I was interviewing for a doctoral position at the University of British Columbia.
-I didn’t leave the US for another six years, when I walked across the border into Mexico from San Ysidro.
+I interviewed for a doctoral position at the University of British Columbia, and then I didn’t leave the US for another six years.
+In 2013, I walked across the border into Mexico from San Ysidro.
 I spent a couple of hours in Tijuana, and then came back.
-When I was 32, I finally had an actual passport, and plans to see the world beyond the US.
+Finally when I was 32, I had an actual passport, and plans to see the world beyond the US.
 Since then, I have traveled through Colombia, Peru, Ecuador, Argentina, Chile, Mexico, the Czech Republic, Poland, Germany, Hungary, Slovakia, Slovenia, Croatia, Bosnia, Serbia, Bulgaria, and Romania.